Abundancia relativa y uso de elasmobranquios en la pesca artesanal de las Antillas Menores

 Hawkins J, Roberts C. 2004.
 Effects of artisanal fishing on Caribbean coral reefs.
 Conserv Biol.
 18 (1): 215-226.

 Henry C, Martin L. 1992.
-Preliminary stock assessment for the Carite fishery of Trinidad.
-FAO/UNDP Project TRI/91/001.
-Technical Report for the Establishment of Data Collection Systems and Assessment of the Fisheries Resources.
-Port of Spain, Trinidad and Tobago.
-47 p.
+Preliminary stock assessment for the carite fishery of Trinidad.
+Technical report of the Project for the Establishment of Data Collection Systems and Assessment of the Fisheries Resources.
+FAO/UNDP: TRI/91/001.
+Port of Spain: Ministry of Agriculture, Land and Marine Resources.
+32 p.

 Horta S, Defeo O. 2012.
 The spatial dynamics of the whitemouth croaker artisanal fishery in Uruguay and interdependencies with the industrial fleet.
 Fish Res.
 125: 121-128.